 End user accounts created by agents

 In addition to self-registration, your agents can manually add end users.
 Administrators can bulk import a list of users using a CSV file or add users via the Zendesk API.

-If you require registration, you can choose if you want the welcome email message sent to the end users you've added.
-This is an admin setting called Also send a verification email when a new user is created by an agent or administrator.
-Choosing this setting prompts the end users to verify their email and choose a password just as if they had created the user account themselves (in other words, to register with your Zendesk).
-If you don't require registration, you would not choose this option.
+If you require registration, you can send a welcome message to the end users you've added.
+This is an admin setting called Also send a welcome email when a new user is created by an agent or administrator.
+Choosing this setting prompts end users to verify their email and choose a password just as if they had created the user account themselves.
+If you don't require registration, don't choose this option.

-If you've decided that your end users must sign in to access Zendesk Support, you need to decide how you want to authenticate your end users so that you're assured that they are who they say they are.
-Zendesk provides lots of flexibility in this regard.
-You can use Zendesk's own user authentication (the standard sign in process) or you can remotely authenticate your end users outside of Zendesk and then seamlessly sign them in to your Zendesk Support instance.
+If you've decided that your end users must sign in to access Zendesk Support, determine how you want to authenticate them so that you're assured that they are who they say they are.
+You can use Zendesk's user authentication (the standard sign-in process) or remotely authenticate your end users outside of Zendesk and then seamlessly sign them into your Zendesk Support instance.
 You can also allow your end users to sign in using popular social media such as Facebook, Google, and Twitter.

-When discussing users that are authenticated outside of your Zendesk, you're going to see these terms: single sign-on (or SSO) and remote authentication.
+When discussing users that are authenticated outside of your Zendesk account, you will see these terms: single sign-on (or SSO) and remote authentication.
 Single sign-on is often used interchangeably with remote authentication.
-For the sake of clarity, it's best to think of single sign-on as the ability for your users to sign in to your Zendesk Support instance using a password from a system outside of Zendesk.
-That's made possible by remote authentication; users are authenticated outside of your Zendesk and then seamlessly signed in.
+For clarity, it's best to think of single sign-on as allowing your users to sign in to your Zendesk Support instance using a password from an outside system.
+That's made possible by remote authentication; users are authenticated outside of your Zendesk account and then seamlessly sign in.

 Standard Zendesk sign-in

-2-factor authentication can be turned on for agents and administrators on an individual basis.
+- Turn on two-factor authentication for agents and administrators individually.
 After entering their password as usual, they'll be asked to enter a 6-digit passcode.
-The passcodes can be received in text messages or they can be generated by a two-factor authentication app installed on a mobile device.
+The passcodes can be received in text messages, or they can be generated by a two-factor authentication app installed on a mobile device.
 See Managing two-factor authentication (2FA).

-In addition to the end user's Zendesk user account sign-in (email address and password), you can allow your end users to sign in to your Zendesk Support instance using their Facebook, Google, Twitter accounts.
+In addition to the end user's Zendesk user account sign-in (email address and password), you can allow your end users to sign in to your Zendesk Support instance using their Twitter, Facebook, Google, and Microsoft accounts.

-These social media sign-in options are provided as a convenience for your end users so that they don't need to remember yet another password to sign in to your Zendesk.
+These social and business sign-in options are convenient for your end users, so they don't need to remember another password to sign in to your Zendesk account.

 The social media account, rather than Zendesk, is authorized to authenticate the end user.
 Zendesk trusts Twitter, for example, to make sure that the user is who they say they are.

-For more information, see Enabling social media single sign-on.
+For more information, see Enabling social and business single sign-on (SSO).

 Single sign-on with JSON Web Token (JWT)

-You also have the option of creating a locally hosted custom remote authentication script that connects to your external user management system.
+You can also create a locally hosted custom remote authentication script that connects to your external user management system.
 This is possible using JSON Web Token (JWT).
 Single sign-on is based on a shared secret between your local authenticating script and Zendesk.
 This secret is used to securely generate a hash (one-way encryption) that Zendesk uses to ensure that users who sign in to your account using remote authentication are who they claim to be and have been pre-approved to do so by implicitly knowing the shared secret.

-For more information about JWT, see Setting up single sign-on with JWT (JSON Web Token).
+For more information about JWT, see Enabling JWT single sign-on.

 Single sign-on with SAML

-If you prefer to manage your users and their sign-in to your Zendesk yourself, you have the option of using identity provider services such as OneLogin, Okta, and PingIdentity.
-These use SAML (Secure Assertion Markup Language) and either store all your user data or connect to your enterprise user management systems such as Active Directory and LDAP.
+If you prefer to manage your users and their sign-in to your Zendesk account yourself, you have the option of using identity provider services such as OneLogin, Okta, and PingIdentity.
+These use SAML (Secure Assertion Markup Language) to store all your user data or connect to your enterprise user management systems such as Active Directory and LDAP.

 You might set up your Zendesk sign-in this way if you're using Zendesk Support as corporate IT help desk, for example.
-You have complete control over your users and they don't need a separate password to sign in to your Zendesk.
+You have complete control over your users; they don't need a separate password to sign in to your Zendesk account.
 Instead, when users visit your Zendesk Support instance and attempt to sign in, they are seamlessly redirected to your SAML server for authentication.
-Once authenticated, users are redirected back to your Zendesk Support instance and automatically signed in.
+When authenticated, users are redirected back to your Zendesk Support instance and automatically signed in.

-The only user data that is contained in your Zendesk is the user's email address or an external ID that you define.
+The only user data in your Zendesk account is the user's email address or an external ID you define.

-For more information about setting up your Zendesk to use a SAML identity provider, see Using SAML for single sign-on.
+For more information about setting up your Zendesk account to use a SAML identity provider, see Enabling SAML single sign-on.